Dr Francis Owtram

 BA Manchester, PhD (LSE)

-Francis Owtram has a PhD in International Relations from the London School of Economics.
-He is the author of A Modern History of Oman: Formation of the State Since 1920 (IB Tauris, 2004).
-Since October 2007 he has been teaching in the Department of Politics and International Relations at the University of Kurdistan Hawler, Erbil, Iraq where he teaches International Relations Theory, Current Issues in International Relations, International Relations of the Middle East and Global Politcal Economy.
+Francis Owtram has a PhD in International Relations from the London School of Economics and is the author of A Modern History of Oman: Formation of the State Since 1920 (IB Tauris, 2004).
+He has taught at the University of Southampton (The Middle East and the West in the 20th Century, Department of Adult Continuing Education) and the University of Exeter (European Modern History, Department of Lifelong Learning).
+From 2007-2012 he was Lecturer in the Department of Politics and International Relations, University of Kurdistan Hewler, Erbil, Iraq, where he taught International Relations of the Middle East and Global Political Economy.